Stoner19/chainbot/README.md

 To get the ids of the channels and users you can use the slack api with your token and a tool such as https://www.hurl.it/

 Once you've finished all the prior steps and deployed your bot to your Heroku server, visit https://[YOUR HEROKU APP URL].com/login to authenticate your bot.
 Once you've completed the authentication process, the bot should be a part of your team.
 Add people to the appropriate whitelists and also channels that you'd like to make read only.

+Alternatively, you can use a local node.js server to host the bot.
+I have done this successfully using the dotenv module (https://github.com/motdotla/dotenv)

 ## Example Message